mskilab-org/gUtils/README.md

 ### `%*%`

 Performs "natural join" or merge of metadata columns of `a` and `b` using interval overlap as a "primary key", outputs a new GRanges whose maximum length is `length(a)*length(b)`.
-(See `gr.findoverlaps` for more complex queries, including `by` argument that merging based on a hybrid primary key combining both metadata and interval territories)
+(See `gr.findoverlaps` for more complex queries, including `by` argument that merging based on a hybrid primary key combining both metadata and interval territories).
 ```{r}
   a %*% b # strand agnostic merging
   a %**% b # strand specific merging